-Many owners have been noticing symptoms of a mental disorder in their pets.
+Many owners have noticed symptoms of a mental disorder in their pets.
 In fact, it seems dogs can become moody with no clear cause.
 Some turn aggressive, others slump into depression, and the owners are left confused by these developments.
 The concerns they raise range from my dog is lethargic and not himself to anxiety meds for French Bulldogs.
 Here we’ll try to address some of these issues.

 Anxiety, depression, and related disorders have long been on the rise in humans.
 Entire service industries, medical and otherwise, have sprouted in order to tackle these issues.
 The same problems are occurring in dogs, but the response hasn’t been as strong.
 At the end of the article, we’ll also look into the strategies for dealing with moody pets owners.